Placement and Restoration of Dental Implants in Lafayette, LA

 Improving your appearance is one of the most common reasons for replacing a missing tooth.
-A wide gap in your teeth can make you look older, as your teeth shift and cause hollowness in your face shape.
-You may even feel embarrassed about speaking, laughing, or smiling or avoid social situations.
+A wide gap in your teeth can make you look older as your teeth shift and cause a sunken facial appearance.
+You may even feel so embarrassed about speaking, laughing, and smiling that you avoid social situations.

 But your oral health is also at risk with missing teeth.
-Regardless of how you lose a tooth, bone loss sets in where the tooth once was, shrinking and pulling back your gums.
-Adjacent teeth suffer too, as they shift and weaken without the support they once had.
+Regardless of how you lose a tooth, bone loss sets in immediately, which shrinks and pulls back your gums, causing gum recession.
+Adjacent teeth suffer too, as they shift and become loose without the bone support they once had.

 Dental implants are an investment in your long-term oral health, self-confidence, and appearance and offer a permanent solution for missing teeth.

 A dental implant is an artificial tooth that replaces your lost root, giving you a natural-looking, functional tooth.
 One of the main benefits of dental implants is that they stimulate bone regeneration in your jawbone, preventing bone loss and providing a strong, stable foundation for years to come.

 Dental implants involve placing a screw-like titanium post in your jawbone, which will bond with your bone and surrounding tissues in a process called osseointegration.
 When the area has healed, we place a small connector to the post called an abutment, which will allow us to eventually restore the tooth with a dental crown, bridge, or denture.

 At the dental offices of Dr. J. Jerome Smith and Dr. Daniel Domingue, we have extensive knowledge, advanced training, and state-of-the-art technology in dental implant placement.
 We’re experts at making the dental implant process uncomplicated, straightforward, and highly successful.